funshion/blog/README.md

 blog
 ====

-Funshion IT department blog on GitHub.
+Funshion R&D department blog on GitHub.
 This blog is updated by Funshion Online Software professionals.

 ## Articles